braze-inc/braze-docs/_docs/_hidden/private_betas/email_history.md

 # Email History Tab FAQs

+## What is the Email History tab?

+The **Email History** tab of the user profile enables you to see recent email events (approximately 40) for an individual user from the past 30 days.

-{% alert note %}
+{% alert important %}
 The **Email History** tab is an experimental feature rolled out only to select customers.
 {% endalert %}

-## What is the Email History tab?

-The **Email History** tab of the user profile enables you to see recent email events (approximately 40) for an individual user from the past 30 days.
-It is currently an experimental feature rolled out only to select customers.

 ## Which events are included in the table?